 The immediate penalties of a DUI come from the sentencing handed down by a judge.
-These sentences become more and more harsh with each successive DUI within a seven-year period, or if there was death or substantial bodily harm to someone else.
+These sentences become harsher and harsher with each successive DUI within a seven-year period, or if there was death or substantial bodily harm to someone else.

 A first time DUI offense can result in two days to six months in jail, or 48-96 hours of community service.
 The fines range from $400 to $1,000 plus court costs.
 You must also attend a Nevada DUI school and Nevada Victim Impact Panel at your own expense.
 If you BAC was .18 or higher, you may have to enter a drug abuse treatment program.
 You will also have a Breath Interlock Device installed on your car.
 Your license will also be suspended if you don’t install a Breath I.D.

 The penalties for a Second Offense are ten days to six months in jail!
 The fines range from $750 to $1,000.
 You must attend the Nevada Victim Impact Panel, a lengthy alcohol abuse treatment program, after obtaining an alcohol/ drug dependency evaluation—all three are at your own expense.
 You will have your license suspended for a year and an ignition interlock device may be installed in your vehicle for a whole year or more.